joonaspaakko/Photoshop-Image-Framer-Export-Script/README.md

 ![Image Framer Export Script](IFET.png)

 The script along with the .psd template will make it easy to make frames for: [Image Framer jQuery Plugin](https://github.com/joonaspaakko/Image-Framer-jquery-plugin)

 You only need to make top and bottom texture for the frame and the template / sript will help you to export all 4 frame sizes to separate folders in a **snap!**

+**It should be noted that the .psd template also works with [slicy](http://macrabbit.com/slicy/).**

 ## How to use the script